Becca (Ghanaian singer)

 Rebecca Akosua Acheampomaa Acheampong (born 15 August 1984), known mononymously as Becca, is a Ghanaian singer, songwriter and actress.
 She first gained recognition as a contestant on the second season of Mentor, an annual singing competition launched by TV3 Ghana.
 Her debut studio album, Sugar, was released in 2007.
 It earned her five nominations at the 2008 Ghana Music Awards, including Record of the Year for "You Lied to Me".
 On 16 May 2013, Becca released her second studio album Time 4 Me, which features collaborations with 2face Idibia, MI, King Ayisoba, Trigmatic, Jay Storm and Akwaboah.
 The album was certified two-times platinum in Ghana.

 Becca's accolades include one Kora Award, one National Youth Achievers Award, four Ghana Music Awards, and three 4Syte TV Music Video Awards.
 In 2013, she headlined the annual Girl Talk concert, which started in 2011.
 Becca was ranked 94 on E.tv Ghana's 2013 list of the 100 most influential people in Ghana.
 In March 2021, 3Music Network included her on its list of the Top 30 Most Influential Women in Music.
-Becca has worked with artists such as Hugh Masakela and M.I Abaga.
+Becca's third studio album, Unveiling, was released on 18 August 2017.

 Life and music career

-Rebecca Acheampong was born in Kumasi, Ghana.
+Rebecca Akosua Acheampomaa Acheampong was born in Kumasi, Ghana.
 She is the first girl and fifth born of nine children.
 Becca was quite active in church and school activities during her childhood.
 She attended Morning Star and Wesley Girls' High School, and took an interest in showcasing her vocal dexterity at talent shows held at the latter school.
 She graduated from Croydon College and became a child care and education worker.
 Becca relocated to Ghana and signed with Kiki Banson's EKB Records.
 She studied at the Ghana Institute of Management and Public Administration.
-Becca obtained a master's degree in brands and communication management from the University of Professional Studies (UPSA) and was made valedictorian.
+Becca obtained a master's degree in brands and communication management from the University of Professional Studies (UPSA), and was made valedictorian.